2011-07-05Operations in the SQL Sever execution plan

 - Sort

 Groups the result using a hash table.
-This operation needs large amounts of memory to materialize the intermediate result set (not pipelined).
+This operation needs large amounts of memory to materialize the intermediate result (not pipelined).
 The output is not ordered in any meaningful way.
-See also “Indexing Group By” in Chapter 6.
+See also “Indexing Group By”.

 Top-N Queries